-Whit Hornsberger (British Columbia, Canada) is a student and teacher of the wisdom traditions of Yoga and Buddhism.
+Whit Hornsberger (Vancouver, Canada) is a student and teacher of the wisdom traditions of Classical Yoga and Theravada Buddhism.